nessanmore/nessanmore/README.md

 <blockquote><h2><b>BYI</b></h2></blockquote>

-<p align="center"><p align="center" style="font-size: 11;"> I am autistic and have bpd, so please interact cautiously.
-I am always open to cuddles/hugs and interactions, but please take note that I do not like crowded areas.
-I prefer one-on-one communication (whispering), and I don't respond well when there are too many friends of friends (oomfs) in one area.
-I do 'Irish goodbyes' often when cases like that happen.～☆ </p>
+ I prefer one-on-one communication (whispering), and I don't respond well when there are too many friends in one area.
+I do 'Irish goodbyes' often when cases like that happen.
+I an almost always doing something else with ponytown open, so late responses are common.～☆ </p>

 <p align="center">
   <font size="2">